WHAT IS LEBER CONGENITAL AMAUROSIS?

 Most children with LCA are otherwise healthy.
-Neurologic, skeletal, muscular, heart, ear, and kidney abnormalities have been reported in some patients; in patients with NPHP5-associated LCA kidney dysfunction almost always develops with other genetic subtypes carrying an increased but variable risk.
-Genetic testing and communication with a child’s pediatrician can help guide medical surveillance.
+Brain, bone, muscle, heart, ear, and kidney problems have been reported in some people with LCA.
+Genetic testing and exams with a child’s pediatrician can figure out if extra testing for medical problems is needed.
 Most children with LCA have normal intelligence.

 So far, there is no cure for most patients with LCA.
 The U.S. Food and Drug Administration approved gene therapy for patients with LCA due to the RPE65 gene mutation in 2007; however, this mutation is not a very common cause of LCA.